 Bas Smeulders got his first taste of entrepreneurship as a teenager packing up and shipping products for his own ecommerce store.
 It was during this early experience that the budding entrepreneur quickly learned one of the most vexing paradoxes of scaling a business: fast growth can be both a blessing and a bit of a curse.

-More customers meant more complex shipping and fulfillment logistics, which left the company scrambling to keep up.
-It was a definitive “a-ha!” moment for Smeulders, which led him to later co-found Sendcloud, a software-as-a-service company that helps online retailers optimize their shipping processes.
+More customers meant more complex shipping and fulfilment logistics, which left the company scrambling to keep up.
+It was a definitive “a-ha!” moment for Smeulders, which led him to later co-found Sendcloud, a software-as-a-service company that helps online retailers optimise their shipping processes.

 “It literally only took us four weeks to stand up an MVP.
 We were small, curious, and just decided to go for it.
 We had no idea it would get so big, so fast,” Smeulders said.

 By streamlining the labor-intensive order and delivery processes, Sendcloud allows its customers to focus on growth rather than operations.

 “Shipping is a very painful process.
 It’s costly, it’s time-consuming, and it adds a considerable amount of customer service work,” Smeulders said.
 “Sendcloud makes life easier for companies by automating the whole shipping process—from creating shipping labels and offering a dynamic checkout, to taking the friction out of the delivery and return of packages.
 We do the heavy lifting with shipping so retailers can spend more time on sales, marketing, and delighting their customers.”